chaosmail/caffejs/README.md

 });
 ```

-You can debug the mean values by rendering the volume to the screen.
-Add the following code to the callback function to convert the volume to a Canvas image.
+You can debug the mean values by rendering the Volume to the screen.
+Add the following line to the callback function to render the Volume to a Canvas.

 ```js
 ImgJS.Image.fromMean(mean).render();